kemboi590/dotnet-core-learning-resources/1. MinimalApis/0.EventApi/Readme.md

 2. REST API
 3. CRUD Functionality

 We will use an in-memory database for now, meaning the data will not be permanently saved to the database.
+When the a### How it Works in .NET Core

+- ASP.NET Core has a built-in DI Container.
+Just the same way we registered the DbContext, the DI tells the system "When someone asks for an `AppDbContext`, here's how to create it."
+- Later, when your app needs that `AppDbContext` in a class (e.g., a controller or service), you don't create it manually — the system **automatically injects it for you**.
+- An example is registering AppDbContext with the In-Memory Database.
+It will register **AppDbContext** as a service.
+It then tells the system to use an in-memory database when creating AppDbContext.
-When the application starts, it will clear any previous data.
+- Later, when we create a class, here's how the DI is injected:tion starts, it will clear any previous data.
 We will later connect to Microsoft SQL Server.

-**Requirements**
+## Requirements

 1. Code Editor - Visual Studio is preferred
 2. Fundamental concepts of C# language